simeononsecurity/simeononsecurity.ch/content/articles/flock-finder-alpr-surveillance-mapping-tool/index.en.md

 **An open-source surveillance awareness tool that maps Flock Safety ALPR cameras using crowdsourced WiFi data.**

+> **Correction, September 21, 2026:** We audited the underlying 146,526-record dataset and found that the original headline and uniform map markers substantially overstated what OUI matching could prove.
+The audit found 50,278 Barco ClickShare systems and 60,793 rows matching known-other naming rules.
+Flock Finder now publishes evidence classes, excludes those records from the default map and headline, and exposes confidence filters.
+Read the full methodology and correction in **[We Mapped 146,526 “Flock Cameras.”
+50,278 Were ClickShare Systems](/articles/flock-finder-oui-false-positive-audit-2026/)**.

 ## What Is Flock Finder?

 **[Flock Finder](https://simeononsecurity.github.io/flock-finder/)** is an open-source project that maps **Flock Safety ALPR (Automatic License Plate Reader) cameras** across the United States and 108 other countries.
 It combines **31 known Flock Safety WiFi OUI (Organizationally Unique Identifier) prefixes** with the **WiGLE crowdsourced WiFi database** to identify and plot suspected camera locations on an interactive map.